Portland Bicycle Accident Attorney │ Results for Bicycle Accident Victims

 What if the costs associated with my Oregon bicycle accident are less than $10,000?
 Is there a way of dealing with the insurance company and at-fault party without incurring significant legal costs or hiring a bicycle accident attorney?

 Answer: Yes.
 Insurance companies often deal with small claims (less than $10,000) by presenting a low or no settlement offer, with a take it or leave it negotiating strategy.
 They know it is difficult for anyone to retain and pay for legal representation on a small claim.
 To counter this strategy Oregon created ORS 20.080, a law which provides the means for injured parties with claims less than $10,000, to seek an equitable settlement for documented medical costs, property losses, and other costs such as lost wages.
 If the at-fault party, or their insurance company, refuses to settle and pay your documented expenses, then you have the right to litigate or arbitrate a settlement with one very big benefit.
-You can retain an experienced bicycle accident lawyer to represent you in Portland, with applicable attorney fees and court costs paid by the other party in addition to any settlement paid to you.
+You can retain an experienced Portland bicycle accident attorney to represent you, with applicable attorney fees and court costs paid by the other party in addition to any settlement paid to you.
 The process is fairly simple and works like this:

 - You or your attorney will serve a written demand for damages, up to $10,000.00, on the at-fault person and the at-fault person’s insurance company.
 The demand must cite ORS 20.080, include proof of damages (i.e., medical records, medical expenses, repair bills, etc.), and provide the at-fault party thirty days to settle.